getgauge/docs.gauge.org/howto/ci_cd/docker.rst

 Docker image for Gauge
 ----------------------

--  Create a ``Dockerfile`` file in your project root.
+-  Create a :highlighted-syntax:`Dockerfile` file in your project root.
--  Add these lines in ``Dockerfile`` according to the platform on which you want to build.
+-  Add these lines in :highlighted-syntax:`Dockerfile` according to the platform on which you want to build.

+.. cssclass:: example

+DockerFile

 .. code-block:: yaml
-  :caption: DockerFile

     FROM ubuntu